pennersr/django-allauth/docs/providers.rst

         }
     }

-In the absense of a specified API_URL, the default Agave tenant is
+In the absence of a specified API_URL, the default Agave tenant is
     https://public.agaveapi.co/

 Amazon